p0nk0/18-095/final_project/readme.md

 ## Handheld Arduino Game
-A handheld game prototype developed as my final project for CMU's 18-095: Getting Started in Electronics.
+This handheld game prototype was developed as my final project for CMU's 18-095: Getting Started in Electronics.

-## Oveview
+## Overview
-As an exploration into non-traditional input systems, this Arduino project uses a slide potentiometer to control the player's vertical position.
+This project explores non-traditional tactile input systems by using a slide potentiometer to control the player's vertical position.
 The game itself is inspired by Flappy Bird.

 ## Features
 - Score and High Score systems